zostay/RakuWAPI/README.md

 This is a Proposed Draft.

-Version 0.6.Draft
+Version 0.7.Draft

 0 INTRODUCTION
 ==============

-This document standardizes the interface to be implemented by web application developers in Perl 6.
-It provides a standard protocol by which application servers may communicate with web applications.
+This document standardizes an API for web application and server framework developers in Perl 6.
+It provides a standard protocol by which web applications and application servers may communicate with each other.

 This standard has the following goals:

-  * Standardize the interface between server and application so that web developers may focus on application development rather than the nuances of supporting each of several server platforms.
+  * Standardize the interface between server and application so that web developers may focus on application development rather than the nuances of supporting different server platforms.

-  * Keep the interface simple so that a web application or middleware requires no additional tools or libraries other than what exists in a standard Perl 6 environment, no module installations are required.
+  * Keep the interface simple so that a web application or middleware requires no additional tools or libraries other than what exists in a standard Perl 6 environment, and no module installations are required.

   * Keep the interface simple so that servers and middleware are simple to implement.

-  * Allow the interface to flexible enough to accomodate a variety of common use-cases and simple optimzations.
+  * Allow the interface to be flexible enough to accommodate a variety of common use-cases and simple optimzations.

   * Provide flexibility so that unanticipated use-cases may be implemented and so that the interface may be extended by servers wishing to do so.